itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 [`useEffect` hook](https://youtu.be/M9O5AjEFzKw?si=uyCqLtMNaJOehDaE&t=9931)
 - ***useEffect*** Hook allows you to perform side effects in your components.
 Some examples of side effects are: fetching data, directly updating the DOM etc.

+***If you add an value to dependency array, useEffect will run only when that value changes and when the component mounts(first render)***

 Note: The ***useEffect*** hook's callback function executes after the component has rendered and the browser has painted the updated UI to the screen.
 This means that any code inside useEffect runs post-render, not during the render phase.

 ***The effects run in the order they are declared, but the cleanup functions(functions return by `useEffect`) run in reverse order.***

 ### 🧠 Understanding useEffect Execution Timing